IdreesInc/Pocket-Bird/README.md

 Open the Pocket Bird menu by clicking the bird and select "Settings".
 From there, you can toggle the bird's visibility on and off temporarily on the current page.

+### Why does Pocket Bird need permission to read and change my data on websites I visit?

+Pocket Bird needs these permissions in order to insert the bird and sticky notes into your webpages.
+Pocket Bird does not collect any of your data or browsing history and all data is stored locally on your device!

 ## Getting in Touch

 If you'd like to get in touch, check out the [Discord](https://discord.gg/6yxE9prcNc) to suggest features, report bugs, and stay updated on development!